Language Arts Education Summer-Only

 The optional Reading Conference meets for one week (M-F) from 9-3.

-Yes, because the only course that meets during the school day is the Literacy Conference.
+Yes, because the only course that meets during the school day is the Reading Conference.
 Year-round teachers are welcome!
 We record all the sessions for you, and you simply watch them at home or on your computer.
 It's the next best thing to being there.

 Yes, there is a comprehensive exam taken at the completion of the 2nd year.
 The questions are based totally on the instruction you receive during the three-year program.
 The pass rate is 99% on the first try.